 Credit card companies charge you interest on your purchases if you don't pay your bill within 30 days, and the interest rates are typically much higher than for other kinds of loans.
 Your credit card balance (how much of the available credit you're using) and repayment history can affect your credit score for better or for worse.

-Do you have the best credit card for your lifestyle?
+More: Choose the best credit card for your lifestyle

 5. Savings account